-But when the higher price of buying even a secondhand one comes into the equation, a petrol model will often cost far less to run over three or even five years.
+But when the higher price of buying even a secondhand one comes into the equation, plus the extra cost of the diesel at the pump, a petrol model will often cost less to run over three or even five years.

-But the 1.2 petrol turbo is cheaper to buy and run than the 1.6 diesel.
+For example, the 1.2 TSI petrol Leon is cheaper to buy and run than the 1.6 diesel according to my research.

-The Leon is based on the latest Golf of course and all the engines are shared by the two cars.
+The Leon is based on the same floopan as the equivalent Volkswagen Golf and all the engines are shared by the two cars.

 All Leons are five door hatches and the level of equipment makes the VW Golf look overpriced.

-Kit in the base S includes start/stop, an alarm, audio remote, aircon, electric mirrors and windows,traction control, remote locking and height adjustment for both driver's seat and steering column.
+Kit in the base S includes start/stop, an alarm, audio remote, air conditioning, electric mirrors and front windows, traction control, remote locking and height adjustment for both driver's seat and steering column.